- Mimic Object Overview

 - Mimic Object and Hatches

-- Match Properties and Reference Note (RefNote) Callouts
+- Mimic Object and Reference Note (RefNote) Callouts

 - Turning Circles into Site Amenities or Other Blocks

-Our Match Properties tool allows you to apply the data and symbol of a site block or hatch in your drawing to other blocks or hatches you've placed in your drawing.
+Our Mimic Object tool (formerly known as Match Properties) allows you to apply the data and symbol of a site block or hatch in your drawing to other blocks or hatches you've placed in your drawing.
 The "destination objects" will take on the appearance and data of the "source object" while retaining their original rotation.

-Match Properties is also a great ally for planting and irrigation design.
-For more information, see our documentation sections on:
+Mimic is also a great ally for planting and irrigation design.
+For more information, see our documentation on:

 Plant Label toolbar

 The cursor will turn into a pickbox, and the Command line will prompt you to Select source object.